 When you invest in your own individual IRA you can make selections from the entire stock market.
 I’m personally a huge fan of investing in index funds.

 Once you get into that savings mindset, you’ll enjoy watching your savings grow, regardless of how little you’re able to put aside.
 Just remember, it’s critical to leave that money alone and not be tempted to withdraw it.

 They feel they can leverage the money for minor emergencies, non-emergencies, and other financial obligations or goals they have through loans or withdrawals.
 But is this okay?
 My thoughts?
 It really isn’t a good idea unless it’s a dire emergency.

 Here’s what happens when you take money out of your retirement savings

-Withdrawing or loaning money from your retirement savings can have adverse effects on your wealth-building efforts over the long term for a number of reasons.
+Withdrawing or loaning money from your retirement savings can have adverse effects on your wealth-building efforts over the long term for several reasons.

 - You will lose the potential long-term gains/earnings you would get if your money remained invested and was working for you.